AlbertoSinigaglia/canvas-animations/README.md

 Unfortunately, i wasn't able to take out the fisheye effect...

 ## Rose
-Simple animation spawning some points in the canvas in order to generate roses.
+Simple animation which spawns some points in the canvas in order to generate roses.
 The result depends on the value of the following 2 varables
 ```javascript
 var n=3;
 var d=8;